Pakistan Navy Provides Relief Assistance To Flood Affectees In Balochistan - UrduPoint

 Pakistan Navy Provides Relief Assistance To Flood Affectees In Balochistan

 Hundreds of ration bags, fresh drinking water and household goods including medicines were dispatched to affected areas.
-More than 1000 patients were provided free treatment at medical camps established by Pakistan Navy.
+More than 1000 patients were provided free treatment at medical camps established by PN.

 Pakistan Navy has always remained at the forefront in extending all possible humanitarian assistance during natural calamities.
 Relief operation in Balochistan is a practical manifestation of PN’s resolve to extend all out support to fellow countrymen in the hour of need.